 Here are some things you can expect to happen during an EEG:

-A technician attaches flat metal discs (electrodes) to your scalp using a special adhesive.
+A technician attaches discs (electrodes) to your scalp using a special adhesive.
 Sometimes, an elastic cap fitted with electrodes is used instead.
-The electrodes are connected with wires to an instrument that amplifies — makes bigger — the brain waves and records them on computer equipment.
+The electrodes are connected with wires to an instrument that amplifies the brain waves and records them on computer equipment.

-- Video is frequently recorded during the EEG.
-Your body motions are captured by a video camera while the EEG simultaneously records your brain waves.
-This combined recording may help your doctor diagnose and treat your condition.
+- Video is routinely recorded during the EEG.
+Your body motions are captured by a video camera while the EEG records your brain waves.
+This combined recording can help your doctor diagnose and treat your condition.

 After the test